Sprouted Mung Beans Pancakes

 - Fresh chopped mango

-Combine dry ingredients, yogurt and 1/3 cup water.
+Combine dry ingredients, yogurt or coconut milk and 1/3 cup water.
 Mix to a smooth consistency.

 Add sprouts, minced ginger, green chillies, cilantro and fresh black pepper.